brusq-RH/hands_on_tower_150621/2-cred/README.md

 * In your browser bring up the terminal window in code-server (remember this runs on the Tower node)
 * From here as user ec2-user SSH into node1 or one of the other nodes and execute sudo -i.
-* For the SSH connection use the node password from the inventory file, sudo -i works without password.

 ```bash
 [student1@ansible ~]$ ssh ec2-user@node1